higodoragon/punch_block/README.md

 - theme: **BLOCKED**
 - [source code](https://github.com/higodoragon/punch_block)

-this is a game where u play as furry guy and u block other furry guys
+# description

+In this game, you play as a kobold going through the city and fighting through it level by level.
+There are several enemy types that you'll have to deal with by punching them and blocking their attacks.

-## credit
+# credit

 ### custom-made stuff